Discard Aggro Deck Guide & Matchups

 This particular guide you’re reading is part of our on-going series of guides on meta decks.
 You can find all the other guides and a matchup table on this page.

-This article is dedicated to Discard Aggro – an ancient powerhouse that is re-emerging because of the recent Go Hard/Pack Your Bags nerf.
+This article is dedicated to Discard Aggro – one of the most synergistic aggro decks.

 Discard Aggro is all about flooding the board with low-cost units as quickly as possible.
 To help with that plan it leverages Discard synergies with cards like Jury-Rig and Flame Chompers.
 It is an extremely explosive deck – it is not rare to see 6 units on the board by turn 3.